FAIRmat-NFDI/pynxtools/src/pynxtools/nomad/examples/iv_temp/README.md

 # Using a Jupyter Notebook

 This example comes with a very simple Jupyter Notebook that shows how one could easily get access to a Python environment with access to all your data in one place.
-To give this a go, click the **FILES** tab and select `iv_temp.ipynb`.
+To give this a go, click the **FILES** tab and select `IV_temp.ipynb`.
 Feel free to modify this or just create a new one to try!

 # Where to go from here?